gdaverdin/bioinfo/Lab-9-:-Population-genomics.md

     1	17000	12	-1.84959
     1	18000	2	-0.512236

-Plot the results and look for an Fst outlier.
+Plot the results and look for